rwoodnz/ranking/README.md

 * Continuous integration - Travis

 ### User stories
-* As a user I can log in.
+* As a user I can log in - done

 ### Misc To Do
+* Move login/logout to top bar
-* Install Jasmine, ensure working in dev environment and on Travis
+* Install Mocha, ensure working in dev environment and on Travis
 * Install Knockout, ensure working
-* Investigate database options

 ### Tidy up
-* Remove the users.js and references in app.js, if not needed